w3c-fedid/digital-credentials/README.md

 # Digital Credentials

 📄 The [Digital Credentials API](https://www.w3.org/TR/digital-credentials/) builds upon the [Credential Management API](https://www.w3.org/TR/credential-management-1/) to enable secure and privacy-preserving issuance and exchange of digital credentials, such as identity documents.
-It facilitates authenticated interactions by representing digital credentials as [`DigitalCredential`](https://www.w3.org/TR/digital-credentials/#dom-digitalcredential) instances—cryptographically verifiable claims about an individual's identity.
+It facilitates authenticated interactions by representing digital credentials as instances of [`DigitalCredential`](https://www.w3.org/TR/digital-credentials/#dom-digitalcredential) — cryptographically verifiable claims about an individual's identity.
 These credentials can include government-issued documents like driver's licenses, with support for additional types envisioned in the future.

 ## Scope

 See the [Scope section of the specification](https://www.w3.org/TR/digital-credentials/#scope) for normative details.

-This specification defines how digital credentials are represented, requested, and issued securely by user agents.
-It standardizes the interface for interoperable credential exchange on the web.
+This specification defines how digital credentials are securely represented, requested, and issued by user agents.
+It standardizes an interface for interoperable credential exchange on the web.

 ## Trying out the API